Homeownership Program & Application FAQs

 Yes.
 You will be required to submit additional documents during this process.
 During the home-buying process, your income, assets, and credit will be reviewed at different stages.
 In an effort to be prepared, keep your pay stubs, bank statements, and most recent tax returns (including W-2s, 1099s, etc) in a binder or folder for easy access.

 Your mortgage will be held by a third-party lender. (i.e., TD Bank, Columbia Bank, USDA, etc).
-HFHCMC staff will assist you through the entire mortgage process.
+HFHCMC staff will support you through the mortgage process.
 While we guide you through the process, it is ultimately up to you which lender you would like to utilize.

 HFHCMC homes are NOT free.
 You must be able to qualify for a mortgage and have income to pay the mortgage every month.
 HFHCMC will point you to a third-party lender where you can apply for a loan and find grants to offset down payment costs and closing-cost fees.

 Typical move-in dates are anywhere from 6-18 months from when the family is selected.
-These dates are dependent on construction schedules and municipal permits.
+These dates are dependent on construction schedules and municipal permits and when the mortgage lender is able to facilitate the closing.

-No. Your HFHCMC home must be your own primary residence.
+No. Your HFHCMC home must be your own primary residence and cannot be leased or rented.

 Yes, in accordance with affordable housing regulations, these homes will have a 30-year deed restriction.